-- Pins - You can also 'pin' your opponent's pieces in and you can use your queen, rooks, and bishops to pull of this powerful move.
+- Pins: You can also pin your opponent's pieces in, using your queen, rooks, and bishops to pull of this powerful move.

-- Skewers - Just the opposite, a 'skewer' is when you force a valuable piece to move and at the same time your rival leaves a lesser piece vulnerable to attack.
+- Skewers: The opposite of a pin, a skewer is when you force a valuable piece to move and at the same time your rival leaves a lesser piece vulnerable to attack.

 Choose Your Strategy

 No chess player can calculate an entire chess game from beginning to end.
 Even the best computer programs running on the fastest hardware can only "see" a limited number of moves ahead.
-Beyond what we can calculate, we must rely on strategy to guide us in finding the best plans and moves in a given position.
+Beyond what you can calculate, you must rely on strategy to guide you in finding the best plans and moves in a given position.

 Chess strategy includes a wide range of concepts, from how to value the pieces to evaluating a position.
 Mastering these principles will greatly improve your understanding of chess.
 For instance, your bishops are quite powerful and can be one your best pieces for both defense and offense.

 Over the course of chess history, the first few moves of the game have been studied extensively, and a fierce debate has raged as to the correct way to start out.

 Opening theory is an extensive field of study for top players, with some lines being analyzed well past the 20th move.
 While this much knowledge isn't necessary for most players, knowing the basics of your favorite openings can be the difference between gaining a quick advantage and falling into a known trap.

 When you're ready to beef up your own personal strategy, study some of the most popular sequences: